 Alternative: Go USB-only

-It’s also possible to skip over the Bluetooth wireless connection and play with your DualShock 4 controllers on an entirely wired, USB-enabled connection.
+It’s also possible to skip over the Bluetooth wireless connection and play with your DualShock 4 as a wired controller, with a USB-enabled connection.
 That’s obviously not ideal when you could potentially play wirelessly, but it’s a potential workaround when connectivity and signal issues persist.
-You can set a controller to only communicate with the PS4 via USB when it’s plugged in by changing the settings in the Devices menu, as noted above.
-Under “Devices,” navigate to “Controllers,” and then set any controllers to only communicate via USB when they’re plugged in.
-That way, signal issues or Bluetooth problems shouldn’t affect the controller so long as you’ve got a wired connection.
+You can set a controller to only communicate with the PS4 via USB when it’s plugged in by changing the controller settings in the Devices menu, as noted above.
+Under Devices, navigate to Controllers, and then set any controllers to only communicate via USB when they’re plugged in.
+That way, signal issues or Bluetooth problems shouldn’t affect the controller, so long as you’ve got a wired connection.

 Thinking about upgrading to the new PS5?
 Take a look at our guide to see how the PS4 and PS5 compare.

 - Amazon Echo Show 8 review: Third time’s the charm

 - The best 13-inch laptops for 2021

 - 4 alternatives to buying an overpriced GPU right now